Lobster fishing will face restrictions to try to save whales

 The rules reduce the number of rope lines that link buoys to lobster and crab traps, NOAA said.
 The rules will also require the use of weaker ropes so whales can more easily break free if they do become entangled, the agency said.
 NOAA said the rules also expand the areas of ocean where fishing with trap rope is prohibited or limited.

-“The new measure in this rule will allow the lobster and Jonah crab fisheries to continue to thrive, while significantly reducing the risk to critically endangered right whales of getting seriously injured or killed in commercial fishing gear,” said Michael Pentony, regional administrator of NOAA’s Greater Atlantic Regional Fisheries Office, in a statement Tuesday.
+“The new measures in this rule will allow the lobster and Jonah crab fisheries to continue to thrive, while significantly reducing the risk to critically endangered right whales of getting seriously injured or killed in commercial fishing gear,” said Michael Pentony, regional administrator of NOAA’s Greater Atlantic Regional Fisheries Office, in a statement Tuesday.

 Members of the lobster fishing industry have said strict new rules could make it difficult to get lobsters to consumers.
+NOAA documents released on Tuesday that the annual cost of compliance could also range from about $10 million to more than $19 million.

 The lobster industry has been successful in recent years, with heavy hauls of the crustaceans to the docks and strong prices for them at markets.
 However, the industry has also had to contend with volatile foreign markets and the economic impact of the coronavirus pandemic, which hit the seafood sector hard.

 The U.S. lobster fishery is mostly in Maine, and the Maine Lobstermen’s Association has been one of the lead groups arguing in favor of whale protections the industry can live with.

-The group’s executive director, Patrice McCarron, said in July that the industry was “very anxious to know what the rules actually say” because they will result in changes to lobster fishing.
+The group said in a statement Tuesday that it’s concerned the government is ”placing an unwarranted burden on the Maine lobster fishery.”

+The group’s executive director, Patrice McCarron, said the Maine lobster fishery has not had a documented entanglement of a right whale in more than 17 years.
+She also said fishermen are concerned that future restrictions beyond those announced Tuesday could make it impossible to fish.

+“The final rule is just the first round of economic impacts to us, and future restrictions will likely destroy Maine’s iconic lobster fishery,” McCarron said.

 The new rules make a 950-square-mile area of the Gulf of Maine, a key fishing area, essentially off limits to lobster fishing from October to January.
 That puts lobstermen at risk, said Crystal Canney, executive director of Protect Maine’s Fishing Heritage Foundation.
 She said the rules could also make lobster fishing more dangerous by requiring more traps per trawl.